Chiral SO(4) spin-valley density wave and degenerate topological superconductivity in magic-angle-twisted bilayer-graphene: Introduction

 In this paper, we perform a thorough investigation on the DW orders and SC in the MA-TBG driven by FS-nesting near the VHS, with a particular attention paid to the interplay between the approximate SU(2)$_K\times$SU(2)$_{K^\prime}$ symmetry and the threefold degeneracy among the wave vectors of the DW orders.
-Through adopting realistic band structure and interaction terms respecting the symmetry of the system, we carry out systematic calculations based on the random-phase approximation (RPA) and subsequent mean-field (MF) energy minimization for the ground state.
-While the RPA calculations suggest that the critical interactions $U^{(s)}_c$ and $U^{(c)}_c$ for the SDW and CDW orders are equal at $J_H=0$, the subsequent MF energy minimization yields that the SDW ground state holds a lower energy because its vectorial order parameters allow three times as many states to participate in the mixing and thus have more opportunity to lower the energy.
-When we further allow the SDW and CDW to mix, a novel chiral SO(4) spin-charge DW state with exotic properties is obtained, as will be introduced in Sec.
+Through adopting realistic band structure and interaction terms that respect all symmetries of the system, we carry out systematic calculations based on the random-phase approximation (RPA) and subsequent mean-field (MF) energy minimization for the ground state.
+We have also provided a phenomenological Ginzburg-Landau theory to account for our microscopic results.
+While the RPA calculations suggest that the critical interactions $U^{(s)}_c$ and $U^{(v)}_c$ for the SDW and VDW orders are equal at $J_H=0$, the subsequent MF energy minimization yields that the SDW ground state holds a lower energy because its vectorial order parameters allow three times as many states to participate in the mixing and thus have more opportunity to lower the energy.
+When we further allow the SDW and VDW to mix, a novel chiral SO(4) spin-valley DW state with exotic properties is obtained, as will be introduced in Sec.
 II.
-When the tiny inter-valley exchange interaction term is added, we obtain the pure chiral SDW state for $J_H\to 0^-$ and a nematic DW state with mixed SDW and stripy CDW orders for $J_H\to 0^+$.
+When the tiny inter-valley exchange interaction term is added, we obtain the pure chiral SDW state for $J_H\to 0^-$ and a nematic DW state with mixed SDW and stripy VDW orders for $J_H\to 0^+$.
 The latter case is consistent with the recent STM experiment \cite{Jiang,Kerelsky}, and might be more probably realized in the MA-TBG.
 On the $J_H$-dependent pairing symmetries, our results are essentially consistent with the intuitively conjectured one in Ref.~\cite{LiangFu,VishwanathYou}.